devsio/devsio.github.io/articles/spring-concepts.md

 }
 {% endhighlight %}

 First important thing to notice is ClassPathXmlApplicationContext.
 This is a class that implements ApplicationContext interface and uses configuration provided in the classpath in order to create the context.
-Our spring context configuration is such configuration that is provided in the classpath.
+Our Spring context configuration is such configuration that is provided in the classpath.
 The next line shows how to fetch the bean out from the context.
 We use the context.getBean method in order to achieve this.
 So in our example we fetch the bean with id homer.
 The one that internally has a reference to the other bean named bart.
 Please note that getBean method has several variations allowing the user to query the context for a bean according to its id, class type, etc.